 Croatia is perhaps one of the most beautiful countries in the world, not only for his scenery but its culinary richness.
 Croatia offers 1100 miles of coastline, has a varied landscape of coastal towns, mountains and fertile wine growing regions.
-Croatia is also the birthplace of the zinfandel grape, an indication of the quality of wine you will get here.
+Croatia is also the birthplace of the zinfandel grape, an indication of the quality of wine you find here.

 Spend 8 days along the Dalmatian coast of Croatia.
 This is a trip is for people who love to eat well and drink wine in all of its splendor.
 We are going to see handful of carefully picked vineyards throughout the Dalmatian coast as well as embark on historic walks and food tours surrounded by several UNESCO world heritage sites.

 This trip begins in spectacular Split and takes a meandering pace east to rural region of Imotski famous for its red and blue lakes and wine.
 Then we start island hopping with a trip to Korčula and then to the ‘empire of wine‘, Pelejšac peninsula, before the grand finale in Dubrovnik.
 Join us for 8 days of sun, wine & laughter.

 Split is Croatia’s 2nd largest city in Dalmatia and is equally as beautiful in its own right.
 Its one of the only cities in the world where the old town is actually inside an ancient palace called Diocletian.
 The great location of our hotel makes it easy to stroll around the ancient city or relax at the Riva, Split’s boardwalk.